-Written by Gev Balyan / 05 February 2016
+Written by Gev Balyan / 27 March 2017

 *Note, that it's crucial to include the word Chicago in your keywords, as you want local searchers to find you!

-Now let's analyze the results provided by Google.
+Now, let's analyze the results provided by Google.

-Let's analyze the relevant keywords one by one:
+Let's analyze relevant keywords one by one:

 Now that we know which keywords will work for us, we might want to save this for later use.
 Let's write those keywords down on a piece of paper or in a Google Sheet.
 Don't forget to write down the number of monthly searches and competition level.
 A piece of paper is better if you want to run a brainstorming session with your team, whereas Google Sheets is great for later use because you can later add other keywords for your secondary pages (e.g. 'Menu' or 'Location').